Menu

 Foundations for School Success (FSS) FSS Users Guide FSS Information Sheet Step by Step Guide for FSS PreK Surveys Step by Step Guide for FSS Non-Public Participants

-Section 619 of Part B of the Individuals with Disabilities Act (IDEA) defines the federal preschool program which guarantees a Free Appropriate Public Education (FAPE) to children with disabilities age 3 through 5.
-Under this program preschool children who have disabilities are entitled to special education and related services in the least restrictive environment (LRE).
+Section 619 of Part B of the Individuals with Disabilities Education Act (IDEA) defines the federal preschool program which guarantees a Free Appropriate Public Education (FAPE) to children with disabilities age 3 through 5.
+Under this program, preschool children who have disabilities are entitled to special education and related services in the least restrictive environment (LRE).
 The IDEA Preschool Program (Section 619) supports education services for young children with disabilities when they turn 3.
 It addresses individual needs within the context of developmentally appropriate activities, including early learning experiences in language, pre-reading and writing skills, play, and other social emotional areas.

-Families move across Kansas during the time their children with disabilities age 3 through 5 are receiving special education services from their local school district.
-To contact to the Early Childhood IDEA Part B staff in the district where the child moves, please refer to the Early Childhood Special Education Part B Contact List for Indicators 6, 7 & 12 (PDF).
-Share contact updates with Beccy Strohm: beccy.strohm@ksde.gov.
+Children ages 3 through 5 with identified delays or disabilities receive special education services from their local school district.
+To contact the Early Childhood IDEA Part B staff in the district where the child resides, please refer to this document: Early Childhood Special Education Part B Contact List for Indicators 6, 7 & 12 (PDF).
+If you find a contact that is in error, please share those updates with Beccy Strohm: beccy.strohm@ksde.gov.

-are available on the Kansas State Department of Education / Kansas Technical Assistance Systems Network website, ksdetasn.org, under the TASN Projects tab, KSDE Early Chilhood Special Education.
-The compiled resources are organized into the three Early Childhood Special Educatiion indicators: KSDETASN Indicator 6: Preschool Environments (external link) Federal Policy Statement: Inclusion of Children with Disabilities in Early Childhood Programs (November 2023) (external link) KSDETASN Indicator 7: Early Childhood Outcomes (external link) KSDETASN Indicator 12: C to B transitions (external link)
+Early childhood special education resources are available on the Kansas State Department of Education / Kansas Technical Assistance Systems Network website, ksdetasn.org (external link), under the TASN Projects tab, KSDE Early Childhood Special Education.
+The compiled resources are organized into the three Early Childhood Special Education indicators:

-Data Resources for State Performance Plan / Annual Performance Report (SPP/APR) Indicator 6: Preschool Environments SPP/APR Resources Indicator 7: Preschool Outcomes SPP/APR Resources Indicator 12: Early Childhood Transition from C to B SPP/APR Resources
+Indicator 6: Preschool Environments SPP/APR Resources Indicator 7: Preschool Outcomes SPP/APR Resources Indicator 12: Early Childhood Transition from C to B SPP/APR Resources

 This council is responsible for advising and assisting the Kansas governor and legislature on matters that impact Kansas families with children ages birth to five who have, or are at risk for, developmental delays.
-Visit www.kansasicc.ksde.gov (external link) for additional information.
+Visit kansasicc.ksde.gov (external link) for additional information.

 Early Childhood Home Page (General information, Webinars)